Table of Contents

 What is the travel ban?

-The travel ban is a proclamation issued by the President of the United States The order says that many people from certain countries are not allowed to enter the U.S. starting on June 9, 2025.
+The travel ban was announced through a proclamation issued by the President of the United States.
+It said that many people from certain countries would not be allowed to enter the U.S. starting on June 9, 2025.

 What countries are affected by the travel ban?